Choosing a Birth Partner as a Solo Mum

 And it’s not the time to manage other people’s emotions.

-The right support can help you feel held, steady, and empowered.
+The right support can help you feel calm, held, and empowered.

 The wrong support can leave you feeling tense, watched, or emotionally responsible for someone else.